 After getting over anger, a person begins to realize that the inevitable is happening.
 They begin “seeking ways to avoid having the bad thing happen.
 Bargaining is thus a vain expression of hope that the bad news is reversible.”

 This phase is easy to get stuck into.
 “The inevitability of the news eventually…sinks in and the person reluctantly accepts that it is going to happen…In this deep depression, they see only a horrible end with nothing beyond it.
 In turning in towards themselves, they turn away from any solution and any help that others can give them.”
 “In this phase, the person may now be blaming themselves as they take responsibility for their action where something has gone wrong.”
 In 2008, I attended the Monterey Bay National Marine Sanctuary Currents Symposium.
-At that time, climate change was just coalescing into a well accepted theory in the scientific community, and the conference was filled with depressing reports and projections of what was to come.
+At that time, climate change was just coalescing into a well accepted theory within my field’s small pocket of the scientific community, and the conference was filled with depressing reports and projections of what was to come.
 Looking back, I felt that the scientific community was in that state of depression.

 “Acceptance is typically visible by people taking ownership both for themselves and their actions.
 They start to do things and take note of the results, and then changing their actions in response.
 They will appear increasingly happier and more content as they find their way forward.”
 By 2010, the research presented at the same symposium was different.
 The focus of the research changed, even though the projections and ideas about climate change had not.
 Instead of doom-and-gloom predictions, there were people presenting research on carbon-neutral energy, technology to sequester carbon into building materials, and adaptive ways to lessen our contributions to, and the impacts of, climate change.
 It was a call to action–research was being done to figure out how to live on our changing planet and to temper human impacts.
 This is the most effective, active phase of the grief cycle and is where everyone needs to be: willing to change, find creative ways to lessen our impact, and accept responsibility in a human role in the situation.